Muscatine's water tower will soon have a new look

-MUSCATINE — For nearly 20 years, the Muscatine Water Tower has had the same classic design.
-Now, its makeover process has begun, and it will have a new look that is based on the Muscatine Community.
+MUSCATINE — For nearly 20 years, the Muscatine water tower has had the same classic design.
+Now, its makeover process has begun, and it will have a new look based on the community.

 “We’ve actually taken all of the water that’s normally stored in the tower and emptied it, and the contractors are working on the inside to start on our refurbishment project this year,” said Erika Cox, director of customer and technology experience for Iowa Finance Authority.